sambanova/ai-starter-kit/README.md

 # Available AI Starter Kits

-The table belows lists the available kits, which are grouped into four categories: 1) Data Ingestion & Preparation, 2) Model Development & Optimization, 3) Intelligent Information Retrieval, and 4) Advanced AI Capabilities.
+The table belows lists the available kits, which are grouped into five categories: 1) Data Ingestion & Preparation, 2) Model Development & Optimization, 3) Intelligent Information Retrieval, and 4) Advanced AI Capabilities, 5) integrations.

 **Note**: For each kit, we specify whether it is compatible with SambaNova Cloud, SambaStudio, or both.